I’m Stephen Warley and I’d love to help you get started!

 Make friends, not connections.
 Build a community, not a network.
 Seek out people that genuinely interest you or you think you might be able to help.

 I appreciate the time you’ve already spent on this website.
 One of the primary motivations for starting this community is that I was tired of being alone on this journey.
 I know how hard it can be, so I don’t want you to feel as alone as I once did.

-I know how important hanging out with a community of like-minded people is to making the big change you want to make in your life.
+I know how important hanging out with a community of like-minded people is to make the big change you want to make in your life.
 I would be honored to be invited on your journey.

 I don’t know the answer to everything, but I’ll do my best to research an answer to your question.